-- Recordings will be shared and be available until December 31st, 2024 - Closed captioning is available enable in your controls. - Please put questions in the Q&A box; UPVOTE questions you like! - Questions for panelists will be answered at the end of the session. - Contact stewards@pollinator.org for registration issues, questions, etc. - Engage in respect and kindness with each other in the chat. - We suggest that you write down in point form or 1-2 sentences the key takeaways from each training while you are attending live.
+- Recordings will be shared on the Course Information page and will be available until December 31st, 2025 - Closed captioning is available enable in your controls. - Please put questions in the Q&A box; UPVOTE questions you like! - Questions for panelists will be answered at the end of the session. - Contact stewards@pollinator.org for registration issues, questions, etc. - Engage in respect and kindness with each other in the chat. - We suggest that you write down in point form or 1-2 sentences the key takeaways from each training while you are attending live.